exzvor/freedevopsworkspace/README.md

 ### How to use
 View the repository navigation below.
 Select the desired level and task.
 In folder with the take there are `README.md` that contains the task itself and `solution.md` in general case.

+### UPD
+Previously, the project aimed to provide a detailed guide for engineers at all levels.
+However, it has been recognized that for mid-level and senior engineers, and even for juniors, detailed instructions are not as relevant.
+They primarily need to understand the logic behind actions.
+Consequently, future tasks will be presented in the form of a manual, outlining key steps and commands.

 ### Collaboration
 If you want to help in the development of the project, become a co-author of the workspace, create interesting problems of any level and attach theoretical material to them.